magnesiumlabs/lasco/src/background-size/README.md

 # Background Size

-Utilities for applying background size of an element.
+Utilities for applying `background-size` to an element.

 ## Usage